rach7777/monax-may/about/media.md

 ---

-"The key point is that (Eris' technology) could be a huge cost-saver in terms of corporate infrastructure."
+"The key point is that (Eris Industries' technology) could be a huge cost-saver in terms of corporate infrastructure."

 -[Business Insider](http://www.businessinsider.com.au/europe-15-most-innovative-finance-startups-2015-1#14-eris-industries-all-about-data-2), 16/01/15